evernym/verity-sdk/docs/Getting-Started/ConnectMe.md

 1. Choose an authentication method.

-After these steps, Connect.Me is ready for the interactions that are demonstrated by the integration code example.
+After these steps, Connect.Me is ready for the interactions that are demonstrated by the example application.

 ### Next Step